Liisagrant/semester-project-2022/README.md

 ```

-After running these commands, the project will be built and served locally. 💻
+After running these commands, the project will be built and served locally. 💻 📡

-Note that you will need an internet connection in order to run this project, as it relies on vite's dev server. 📡

 Enjoy! 😊